Sinusoidal Initialization, Time for a New Start: Definition and Theoretical Foundation of Sinusoidal Initialization

+tends to one as $n\to\infty$.
+Equivalently, with probability tending to one there exists a nonzero skewness level at which the neuron is skewed. \end{theorem}

-\end{theorem} This theoretical result tightly links the statistic $S$ with the \textit{skewness} property of neurons.
-In the particular case of the \textit{Sinusoidal} initialization, this connection becomes especially meaningful.
+Therefore, in order to design initializations that do not systematically induce skewed neurons, it is necessary to move beyond the classical family of random schemes that fall under the assumptions of Theorem~\ref{thrm:corollary}.
+This motivates the exploration of deterministic initializations specifically crafted to enforce balance from the outset.
+In the particular case of the \textit{Sinusoidal} initialization, the connection with Theorem \ref{thm:strong} becomes especially meaningful.
 Unlike standard random initialization schemes which offer no guarantees on the aggregate behavior of individual neurons, the \textit{Sinusoidal} initialization exhibits an inherent structural regularity.
 This symmetry manifests in the exact cancellation of weights along each row of the initialization matrix, ensuring that each neuron begins with a perfectly balanced contribution across its inputs.
 The following result makes this property precise: